-In 1940, the Board of Directors felt confident enough of their financial status to purchase the Club’s building and grounds for $10,000.
-That year’s annual report announced, “Our organization is no longer in the experimental stage.”
+In 1940, that year’s annual report announced, “Our organization is no longer in the experimental stage.”
 During World War II, many of the Club’s Directors as well as older Club members joined the military.
 Back at the Club, a victory garden was started, yielding 8 bushels of potatoes in its first year.
-In May 1947, there was a long debate on whether a juke box and a soft drink machine were appropriate for the Club.
+In May 1947, there was a long debate on whether a jukebox and a soft drink machine were appropriate for the Club.
 Both were installed to the immense delight of the boys.
 Shortly thereafter, television made its debut at the Club and was given credit for an average nightly attendance of 150.

 The years following the war were very successful for the Club.
 An annual spring dance became an important local social event, raising about a third of the Club’s operating budget annually.
 By fall of 1951, the Club needed a thorough overhaul, and the community responded enthusiastically.
 Local businesses, carpenters, painters, masons, electricians and plumbers contributed materials and labor – evidence that the community, as well as the boys, placed a high value on the Club.
 When a universal call for programs for girls arose, the Club took action.
 By May, 1956, 212 girls were registered members.